 - Press Win+R

-If you wish the program to run at startup in all users accounts place a shortcut in common startup folder.
+If you wish to set a program to run on startup for all users accounts, create its shortcut in common startup folder.
 In Windows 10 its default location is:

 - Press Win+R.

 - Press Enter: